Los Angeles Child Support Lawyer

 An experienced Los Angeles child support attorney at Furman & Zavatsky can review any child support order and negotiate with the other parent and the court if needed to reach a fair decision.
 See related: When Does Child Support End in California?

 While parents often want to argue against child support, California law is fairly clear when child support should be awarded.
 The law sets out specific guidelines that take into consideration a number of factors, including:

 - Respective incomes

 - Number of children who are being supported

 - Tax arrangements regarding the children

-- Expenses for a child’s health care and insurance
+- Expenses for a child’s health insurance

 - Other expenses deemed relevant

 A custodial parent who spends more time with the children tends to be the one to receive child support, though this can vary from case to case.
 For example, a significant income discrepancy (e.g. the custodial parent earns more than the non-custodial parent) can lead to a different arrangement.
 In some cases, a subpoena may be needed.